albnnc/naql/lib/api/naql.parser.md

 ## Parser type

-Callable instance, function.
-Must provide parsed either specified type as result or `undefined`<!-- -->, if the input `source` could not be parsed.
+A function that must provide parsed either specified type as result or `undefined`<!-- -->, if the input `source` could not be parsed.

 <b>Signature:</b>